Ahrimdon/SneakDBParserCS/README.md

 4. **Step 5:** Your DB entries will then be saved in a folder named `export`.

 5. **Step 6 (Optional):** To view, query, and sort your database with ease, run the batch file `StartWebfront.bat`.
 To see your database, visit `http://127.0.0.1:7890/` or `http://localhost:7890/`.
 From here you can view, sort, query entries and ***much*** more!.

+## Credits
+A big thank you to my main tester **PandaMane** for their constant feedback and assistance in testing this tool!

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.